Microsoft Licensing

 These users may not need full desktop apps or may share devices, so F plans provide essential communication and cloud services at a lower price point:

-Important: F-plan licenses are often applied to many users in large enterprises (e.g., thousands of retail workers), so their lower cost can save significantly versus assigning E licenses to users who would underutilize them.
+Important: F-plan licenses are often applied to large enterprises with many users (e.g., thousands of retail workers), so their lower cost can save significantly compared to assigning E licenses to users who would underutilize them.

 Business Plans (for SMB, up to 300 users)